Best Citizenship by Investment Programs for 2026

 Data privacy and publication Transparency vs privacy Jurisdictions that publish names Public record of new citizens Accept transparency or choose jurisdictions without publication rules Varies

-Please utilise this table to thoroughly evaluate your plan prior to filing.
+Use this table to evaluate your plan before filing.
 Match each risk to your situation, note any items marked as heightened or active, and decide how you will mitigate them with documents, timing, or program selection.

 If a risk touches your top priority, consider a fallback jurisdiction or a residency route.
-Please revisit this matrix whenever there is a policy update to ensure your strategy remains aligned with current rules.
+Revisit this matrix whenever there is a policy update so your strategy stays aligned with current rules.

 Step-by-Step: The CBI Application Journey